What Is The Impact Of Shein’s Fast Fashion?

 This lack of production reduction effectively undermines any effort by Shein to be more circular.

 Even if customers can go and resell their products, they are competing with Shein itself, which is creating thousands of new products and has complete control over whether you’ll make that sale or not on their platform.
-And on that note, let's mention styles.
+There is higher chances of clothing being thrown out more, especially when Shein produces bad quality clothing.

 The Excessive Styles